TUDelft-PRIME-Books/Calculus/book/Multivariable functions/Partial differentiation/approximating_functions.md

 # NOTE: Approximating functions

-This section needs to be much earlier, preferably as the second section, as you need it for other sections In this section we cover:
+This section needs to be much earlier, preferably as the second section, as you need it for other sections.
+Maybe it is okay if only tangent planes move to earlier paragraphs though.

+In this section we cover:

 - Tangent planes for graphs